Justintime50/easypost-cli/README.md

 ## Install

-Install EasyPost CLI into the default location `/usr/local/bin` which should already be in your path:
+Install the EasyPost CLI into the default location `/usr/local/bin` which should already be in your path:

 ```bash
 # 1) Downloads, installs, and configures the EasyPost CLI